DA0-DA0/dao-contracts/contracts/voting/dao-voting-cosmos-staked/README.md

 throughout a proposal's voting duration—though it at least re-tallies votes when the proposal closes so that all voters have equal opportunity to acquire more voting power.

-### Total staked amount

-The contract cannot determine the total amount staked on its own and thus relies on the DAO to set and keep this value up-to-date.
-Essentially, it relies on governance to source this value, which introduces the potential for human error.

-If the total staked amount is ever set to _less_ than any voter's staked amount or the sum of all voter's staked amounts, proposal outcomes may erroneously pass or fail too early as this interferes with the passing threshold calculation.

-## Solutions

-There is no solution to the problem of freezing voter's staked amount at the time of a vote.
-This mechanic must be accepted by the DAO if it wishes to use this contract.

-For the total staked amount, the easiest solution is to set up a bot with a wallet that is entrusted with the task of updating the total staked amount on behalf of the DAO.
-The DAO needs to authz-grant the bot's wallet the ability to update the total staked amount, and the bot needs to periodically submit update transactions via the wallet it controls.